Tritlo/tritlo.github.io/_posts/2022-04-26-hpc-traces.md

 The Progress
 ---
-Unfortunately, I'm still hacking it together and don't have any results to show yet (running a compiled program with the change gives a segmentation fault 😅😅😅), but hopefully I'll get it working soon.
+Unfortunately, I'm still hacking it together and don't have any results to show yet... running a compiled program with the change gives a segmentation fault 😅😅😅.
+Hopefully I'll get it working soon, here's the [WIP branch on GitHub](https://github.com/Tritlo/ghc/tree/extended-ticks) (not on GitLab yet, it would be too awkward 😅).
 Until next time!